linkarkitektur/reuseExplorer/README.md

 - [x] Add instructions for installing Dependencies
     - [x] Add instructions for installing OpenCV and PCL
 - [x] Add an explanation of the project structure
+- [ ] Implement Regiongrowing based on `pcl::RegionGrowing< PointT, NormalT >` \
+See `10.1016/j.autcon.`2022.104250` for reference.
+- [x] Separate read, register, and merge functions to enable working with larger datasets, that don't fit in memory.

 ### Notes
 Scanning app: